-Architects are designing new hospitals with healing, homelike environments and physical security measures built into the planning process, in accordance with new design guidelines developed by the International Association for Healthcare Security and Safety (IAHSS).
+Architects are designing new hospitals with healing, homelike environments and physical security measures built into the planning process.
+Hospital security design now works in accordance with new guidelines developed by the International Association for Healthcare Security and Safety (IAHSS).
 The guidelines were established to help security leaders, design professionals, and planning staff address security risks that have historically plagued healthcare facilities.

 By addressing security risks in the initial planning phases, healthcare organizations can reduce costs, improve employee and patient satisfaction, and increase safety for patients and hospital staff.
 New hospital design calls for security plans specific to individual departments and based on identified risks including patient volume and community demographics.